FAQ

 The surgical stainless steels that are used in dental and healthcare instrumentation are also used extensively in industrial applications with operating environments in excess of 2000° F. Stainless steel’s key attribute is the ability to maintain strength and resistance to corrosion and oxidation at these elevated temperatures.
 Corrosion results in micro-pitting and dulling which directly impact on the ability to properly sterilize and shortens the effective lifetime of an instrument, respectively.
 HVHA operates at a fraction of the temperatures used in industrial applications.
 Additionally, unlike steam sterilization where the corrodible elements of water are present, HVHA employs water-free and moisture-free sterilization where no corrosion-causing elements exist.

 RapidHeat sterilizers have been demonstrated to be compatible with dental handpieces.
 Non-metallic components within handpieces are constructed of high-temperature resistant materials to resist the high temperatures generated during their operation.
-Handpiece organic (mineral oil based) lubricants are required to be replaced by a high-temperature synthetic (food-grade) lubricant, such as Super Lube.
-RapidHeat sterilizers have a specific pre-set cycle for the sterilization of hand pieces.
+Handpiece organic (mineral oil based) lubricants are required to be replaced by a high-temperature synthetic (food-grade) lubricant and cleaners such as CPAC’s SteriLUBE and SteriKLEEN.
+RapidHeat sterilizers set at the 375° F temperature have a specific pre-set cycle for the sterilization of hand pieces.

 No drying cycle is required of the HVHA dry sterilizer since the technology relies solely on dry heat to kill microorganisms.
-Upon completion of the selected sterilization cycle, the instruments are retrieved from the unit and upon cooling approximately 5 to 7 minutes) are ready for use.
+Upon completion of the selected sterilization cycle, the instruments are retrieved from the unit and upon cooling are ready for use.

-RapidHeat sterilizers operate at 375° F and have been demonstrated to achieve a Sterility Assurance Level (SAL) of 12 Logs for all sterilization cycles.
+RapidHeat sterilizers operating at 375° F and have been demonstrated to achieve a Sterility Assurance Level (SAL) of 12 Logs for all sterilization cycles.
 The temperature and cycle times are pre-set to assure FDA compliance for time and temperature requirements based on load size, configuration, and packaging specifications.
-Shortest cycle time is 6 minutes for unwrapped instruments (Cox RapidHeat Sterilizer) to 21 minutes for a full capacity load of wrapped instruments (3.2 kg instruments) in the RH-Pro11 sterilizer.
+Shortest cycle time is 6 minutes for unwrapped instruments to 21 minutes for a full capacity load of wrapped instruments (3.2 kg instruments) in the RH-Pro11 sterilizer.

 Unlike steam sterilizers which require pre-vacuum assist and drying cycles that add to as much as 40 additional minutes to the actual three to four-minute sterilization cycle, RapidHeat sterilizers have pre-set sterilization cycles ranging from six minutes to twenty-one minutes depending on load configuration, packing configuration, and load size.
 These are true “start-to-finish” cycle times (door locked to door unlocked).
 No instrument drying cycle is required.